A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 What’s the Pricing on Signature?

 All prices were current at the time of writing and may change.
-For Signature hot tubs, prices typically start around $12,995 (Cdn) for the four-person 395G and go up to $25,985 for the 970T.
+For Signature hot tubs, prices typically start at under $14,000 (Cdn) and go up to just over $21,000.

-If you look at the collection on our website, you’ll see prices are marked on each page for each hot tub.
+Want more specific pricing?
+If you look at the collection on our website, you’ll see prices are marked on each page for each individual hot tub.
 Not every hot tub company puts its actual prices out there for the world to see, but at Hydropool we believe in transparency.

 Many hot tub companies only sell in packages.
 The effect is that it works like this: “You buy hot tub X and it comes with the following features.
 Do you want it?”